Shivaatgit366/test_notes_assignment/README.md

-# test_notes_assignment
-assignment on notes creation
+# assignment
+How to run the application?

+- Just run the command "npm start" in your terminal.